Nordix/xcluster/ovl/k3s/README.md

 kubectl get svc
 # On a router;
 mconnect -address [1000::2]:5001 -nconn 100
+# Or;
+./k3s.sh test --no-stop ipv6 > /dev/null
+# Will build, start and test the system and leave it for your use.
 ```

 For ipv6 the internal certificate becomes a problem